 💡 Example: If AI gives you a rough blog intro, rewrite it to include your experience, current trends, or something your audience specifically cares about.

-Yes, different platforms, regulators, and tech companies have their own rules for AI-generated content.
-If you’re using AI for blogs, ads, or social media, you can not just post it blindly—each platform has now specific guidelines on transparency, originality, and responsible use.
+If you’re using AI for blogs, ads, or social media, you can’t just post it without review—most platforms now expect transparency, originality, and responsible use.

 Here’s a quick overview of the main AI content guidelines from Google, other platforms, and industry regulations.